Food Allergies in Children

 How is food allergy in children treated?

-For children who have had a severe food reaction, your child’s health care provider may prescribe an emergency kit that contains epinephrine.
+For children who have had a severe food reaction, your child’s healthcare provider may prescribe an emergency kit that contains epinephrine.
 This helps stop the symptoms of severe reactions.
-Talk with your child’s health care provider for further information.
+Your child's healthcare provider can teach you how to use it.

-Some children, under the direction of his or her health care provider, may be given certain foods again after three to six months to see if he or she has outgrown the allergy.
+Some children, under the direction of his or her healthcare provider, may be given certain foods again after 3 to 6 months to see if he or she has outgrown the allergy.
 Many allergies may be short-term in children and the food may be tolerated after the age of 3 or 4.

 Can food allergy in children be prevented?